-Revision as of 18:26, 28 March 2021 (view source) Richardphillips (talk I contribs)
+Revision as of 18:25, 28 March 2021 (view source) Richardphillips (talk | contribs)

-Latest revision as of 13:14, 12 December 2022 (view
+Latest revision as of 13:14, 12 December 2022 (view source) Richardphillips (talk | contribs)

-source)

-Richardphillips (talk contribs)

-(Tag: 2017 source edit)

-Line 1:

-{{Portal/ContainerOpen col=1}}

-{{Portal/CellOpen image=true}}

-Line 6:

-{{Portal/ContainerOpen col=1 class=intro-subpage}}
+(Tag: 2017 source edit) ← Older edit (Tag: 2017 source edit) Colder edit (47 7 intermediate revisions by 3 users not shown) Lir ne 1: Liı ne 1: (5) [49 - 19 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - {{Portal/ContainerOpen col=1}} {{Portal/ContainerOpen col=1}} {{Portal/CellOpen image=true}} {{Portal/CellOpen image=true}} Lir ne 7: Liı ne 6: {{Portal/ContainerOpen col=1 class=intro-subpage}} {{Portal/ContainerOpen col=1 class=intro-subpage}} At GYC we have both deep water and drying trot moorings.
+The drying moorings allow access three hours either side of high water and the deep water moorings are accessible at any state of the tide.
 Members have a range of sailing and motor yachts, from light displacement racers to traditional blue water cruisers.

-At GYC we have both deep water and drying trot moorings.
-The drying moorings allow access three hours either side of high water and the deep water moorings are accessible at any state of the tide.
-None of our moorings have direct access from the shore so berth holders need to own a tender, though a trot boat is operational on club race days.
-We also have an all tide visitor pontoon connected to the main clubhouse that can be used by members for short periods.

-destinations beyond the Thames such as Burnham on Crouch and the River Blackwater.
+There is rarely a waiting list for moorings and we can usually accommodate boats up to a maximum of 12 meters and ten tons.
+We can sail upriver as far as Tower Bridge and there are no restrictions downriver; it is possible to sail to the Thames Estuary beyond the Medway on a single tide. + Members have a range of sailing and motor yachts, from light displacement racers to traditional blue water cruisers.
+The club organises yacht races about every two weeks in the At GYC we have both deep water and drying trot moorings. summer and about every month during the winter.
+Racing is open to all classes under the Byron handicap system.
+The drying moorings allow access three hours either side of high water and the deep water moorings are accessible at GYC has a friendly relationship with other clubs on the Thames, and there are inter-club racing events, regattas + any state of the tide.
+None of our moorings have direct access from the shore so berth holders need to own a and open races at other Thames and Medway clubs.
+Our races are usually around cans, downriver to Erith, Thurrock tender, though a trot boat is operational on club race days.
+We also have an all tide visitor pontoon connected to the ma and Gravesend, and beyond to Sea Reach and around the Isle of Sheppey. in clubhouse that can be used by members for short periods Each summer, we organise the 'East Coast Cruise' where a dozen or so boats spend a week sailing together to destinations beyond the Thames such as Burnham on Crouch and the River Blackwater.
 The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
 Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.

-The club also has a well-equipped yard with hardstanding for $20\,$ boats and a brand new boat lift.
+The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
 Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.

+workshop, engine shed, sail loft and storage lockers.

+Export: 15.05.2024

+Difference between revisions of "Cruiser Fleet"